Panning for Gold & Gems in the Georgia Mountains

 Finding Gold in North Georgia

-There are many places and ways to find gold the the North Georgia mountains.
+There are many places and ways to find gold in the North Georgia mountains.
 Find the option that best suits the preferences of your group and head out to strike gold!

 Options for finding gold in North Georgia include visiting a gold panning tourist attraction, using a shovel and pan to search for gold in approved streams in the National Forests, searching on private land (with permission), or joining a club that has access to leased gold mining sites.